manzil8105/Mail-To-Telegram/README.md

-// Manzil – manzilahsan8105@gmail.com
+# MTG

 The purpose of this python script is to check your email inbox and send you notifications on telegram about unread emails.
 I personally sometimes forget to check my mail notifications, and sometimes I don’t check because of all the clutter of newsletters and stuff.
 As a consequence, sometimes I miss vital emails.
 But I never miss telegram notifications.
 So this “mail to telegram” system was made.

-Now, in order to implement this system, you have to take certain steps.
+# Now, in order to implement this system, you have to take certain steps.

 1. In your email(the one you want to use) settings, go to “Forwarding and POP/IMAP”, enable IMAP (in most mails it's already enabled, but do check, just to be sure)